cgomez11/Semillero2019/04_PyTorch/README.md

 screen -ls
 ```

-There is a unique number for each screen, followed by the name your assigned it.
+There is a unique number for each session, followed by the name your assigned it.
 You can also
 check the status of each screen session (Detached or attached).

 * If your screen session is attached, you cannot resume with -r, you have to detach it first: